Elylo15/Prova-Finale-di-ingegneria-del-Software/README.md

 **Codex Naturalis** is the Java implementation of the omonimus Board Game by **Cranio Creation**.
 It is the final project of the **Software Engineering** course of **Computer Science Engineering** held at **Politecnico di Milano**.

-## Find out more about [Codex Naturalis](https://www.craniocreations.it/prodotto/codex-naturalis)
-"Bring together the pages of the Codex Naturalis, the secret manuscript that lists the species of the four kingdoms dwelling in the virgin forests.
-Play and place your cards strategically to exploit resources, complete objectives, and compose the most elaborate manuscript!"

 ## Grade ??/30

 ## Developers